 Adoption became a formal legal process rather than just an informal practice back in the 1850s.
 For well over a century, adoption has changed, evolved, and grown more complicated.
 Today, about 135,000 children are adopted every year in the United States.
-With a heart as big as the Pacific Ocean it borders, the state of California leads the nation in adoptions.
+With a heart as big as the Pacific Ocean it borders, the state of California leads the nation in adoptions, and adoption lawyers can help.
 Legally speaking, there are four distinct types of adoption:

 - Domestic adoption: adopting a non-related child from while in the U.S.